AI Coding & Dev Tools In-Depth Review

 Aider 4.1/5 FREE + BYOK Deep git integration with automatic commits, supports virtually every LLM, lightweight and fast, terminal-native workflow, specifically architected for making and managing code changes.
 Developers who live in the terminal, are proficient with git, and want a lightweight AI pair programmer.
 Ideal for Linux/server environments where GUI tools aren't available.

 Not suitable for developers who need precise control over their codebase architecture.
 The platform dependency means migrating away from Replit is non-trivial.
 Complex applications with custom infrastructure requirements (specific databases, message queues, microservices) will outgrow what Replit Agent can generate.
+The credit-based metered pricing is the most common complaint: newer Agent versions consume credits faster, and users report burning through a $25 Core allowance on a single non-trivial app build.
+Customer support quality is inconsistent even at the Pro/Enterprise tier.

 Verdict